 Any student who is interested in Journalism needs to take a look at Howard University.
 Students who complete this degree state that they receive average early career earnings of journalism and mid-career earnings of $75,206.
 The location in a large urban center is wonderful for young people trying to find adequate choices for social networking, excitement, and discovery.

 Because the usual SAT score of this school's applicants is about 1,105, the school is able to be choosy.About 48.0% of students submit ACT scores, with the standard score being in the 24 range.
-Take a look at every one of Howard University's rankings to know more about the college.
+Go deeper to see just how well Howard University ranks in other categories.

 Any student who is interested in Journalism needs to take a look at University of Minnesota - Twin Cities.
 Journalism graduates from University of Minnesota - Twin Cities receive an earnings boost of around 12.8% above the average earnings of journalism graduates.
 Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.